-5.8 The County Council requests contributions once the trigger point(s) have been reached.
-The County Council endeavours to spend contributions as soon as possible and in accordance with the S106 Agreement.
+5.8 The County Council will seek contributions once the trigger point(s) have been reached.
+The County Council endeavours to spend contributions as soon as possible and in accordance with the Section 106 Agreement.
 Cabinet approval is required to authorise the expenditure of funds.
 This, plus the time it takes to tender and contract the works, can mean that the time limit for repayment is reached.
-Therefore, S106 Agreements should include a clause that says where funds are committed they should be treated as spent.
-If funds are not committed within the time limit specified by the legal agreement the contribution would be returned to the developer.
-The County Council may alternatively require the funds to be deposited into an Escrow account, which it will draw down once Cabinet has approved the project.
-All S106 agreements should include a clause for the change of project to be agreed via exchange of letters.
+Therefore, Section 106 Agreements should include a clause as follows: